Walt Disney World Halloween Celebrations

 In recent years, the Disney World Halloween party seems to start earlier and earlier in the year and the number of nights increased.

-Unlike SeaWorld and Legoland Florida which include their family friendly halloween events in their normal day admission tickets, Mickey’s Not-So-Scary Halloween Party is a separately ticketed event.
+Unlike SeaWorld and Legoland Florida which include their family friendly halloween events in their normal day admission tickets, Mickey’s Not-So-Scary Halloween Party is a separately ticketed evening event.

 Children and adults alike are encouraged to dress up and they can trick-or-treat for candies and goodies from the Disney characters.
 Note that Disney has tightened up the rules for guest costumes in recent years (see section below).